Ryan-Holmes-363/Ryan-Holmes-363/README.md

-- Hi, I’m Ryan Holmes, I'm a sophomore computer science major at the University of Arkansas, Fayetteville.
-I'm interested in programming and ML/AI.
+- Hi!
+I’m Ryan, I'm a 3rd year computer science major at the University of Arkansas, Fayetteville, where I also work as a research technician.
+I'm currently interested in learning about computer vision and AI.
 - You can reach me via email at rth005@uark.edu

 <!---